 Wayne Ziemann is the Executive Director of Catholic Health Services of Long Island’s (CHSLI) DSRIP program where he oversees CHSLI’s participation in both NQP and the Suffolk Care Collaborative.
 Prior to joining CHSLI, Mr. Ziemann was a partner in Schumacher Clinical Partners and has held executive level positions in a number of prominent consulting firms.
 Mr. Ziemann has a Bachelor of Arts degree in Biology from Franklin and Marshall College and a Master of Business Administration degree from Baruch College of the City University of New York.

 Project Management Office Leadership

-Ha Nguyen, Director of Project Operations
+Ha Nguyen, Deputy Executive Director

 Ha Nguyen is responsible for overseeing on-going business program operations and generating strategies and policies within the NQP.
 Prior to joining NQP, she served as Senior Program Manager at Harbage Consulting where she advised Mount Sinai Health System chief executives on DSRIP Program implementation and health policy translation, leading to the establishment and operationalization of Mount Sinai’s DSRIP Project Management Office.
 Ms. Nguyen also worked with the Bronx Lebanon Health System in developing their DSRIP project plan.
 In her previous roles, she served as Program Manager for Montefiore Medical Center’s School Based Health Programs (SBH) where she managed, monitored and executed program strategic plans while opening three new SBHs in the Bronx.
 Ms. Nguyen has a Master of Public Health degree from Columbia University’s Mailman School of Public Health, a Master of Arts in Education from Loyola Marymount University, and a Bachelor of Science degree in Microbiology from the University of California, Santa Barbara.